 Alternatively, it’s equally important to look at the potential pitfalls of renting your home as well.

-Don’t forget that it can be incredibly time-consuming to deal with tenants.
+Don’t forget that it can be incredibly time-consuming to deal with residents.

 You wouldn’t have to consider this if you used a good professional property manager.
 A solid property manager will act as your agent for the life of the agreement and handle all communication and any maintenance issues that arise, especially those that happen in the middle of the night.